felixleong/felixleong.com/content/blog/2011/a-reflection-of-loves-unrequited.md

 Only with a complete surrender and without clinginess of the outcomes that may be, I'll able to accept that courting is merely a process and not to be taken personally.
 Only then that I'm able to learn the lessons from every unrequited love and enrich my soul.
 Only then the wines of my being is able to ferment with age and experience, so that every single day, it'll be sweeter to whomever who's willing to receive it.

-With that thought in mind, my journey continues.{%- endmark %}
+With that thought in mind, my journey continues.